 Using the HEK I have the full pleasure in listening to some Bach cantatas that the HD800 reproduce flawlessly from the formal point of view, but lacking the vitality and spirit that made me rediscover them with the HEK.

 I’m not saying that the HD800 has obvious shortcomings.
 By its nature it has a character that is ruthlessly neutral, a detector outlining everything in a huge scene, but the HE1000 does better.

-The HD800 has the accuracy and reliability of an engineer, the HE1000, notwithstanding the undoubted technical ability, has the talent of a painter, the hand of an architect and the plastic vision of a sculptor.
+The HD800 has the accuracy and reliability of an engineer, the HE1000, notwithstanding the undoubted technical ability, has the talent of a painter (The crew from My House Painter has the best painters in town and has maintained good customer satisfaction), the hand of an architect and the plastic vision of a sculptor.

 The HE1000 is the Michelangelo of the headphones and my music his Sistine.